 Tuesday, April 28th, 2020

-The Prez says, “Testing is not going to be a problem.”
+The President says, “Testing is not going to be a problem.”

-New York state’s budget is going to be cut by eight billion dollars – no mention of where those cuts will fall.
+New York state’s budget will be cut by 8 billion dollars—no mention of where those cuts will fall.

-The president plans to use the much-talked-about Defense Production Act to get the meat—particularly pork—packing industry going.
-Pork production has become a “critical industry.”
-At the beginning of this mess, he did not think masks or ventilators were critical.
-Pork is not in short supply, but “it could be,” he says.
-A few days ago, the pork promoters said without help they will not be able to keep their pigs going and will need to euthanize them.
+The president plans to use the much-talked-about Defense Production Act to get the meat packing industry up and running, particularly the pork sector.
+Pork production has become a “critical industry,” to use his words.
+At the beginning of this mess, the president did not think masks or ventilators were critical.
+Pork is not in short supply yet, but “it could be,” he said.
+A few days ago, the pork promoters said that without help, they would not be able to keep their pigs going and would need to euthanize them.

-I grew up across the street from a farm; they raised pigs, and though I never spoke to the farmers, it seemed obvious they easily could have kept their pigs for another six months or a year, at any point.
-The places that are in the news are likely not pig farms, but pig factories.
+I grew up across the street from a farm that raised pigs.
+Though I never spoke to the farmers, it seemed obvious they could easily have kept their pigs for another six months or longer.
+The places mentioned in the news are likely not pig farms but pig factories.

-The term “first responders” and “critical workers” is expanding.
-I hear reference to warehouse workers, grocery store cashiers, and delivery people – perhaps they will become the new heroes.
-It would be nice if they would be noticed or at least paid a bit more; perhaps it would give rise to a real middle class again.
-Like after WWII when America expanded economically, the population increased, and though maybe not sustainable, there was growth, people bought homes, traveled, educated their kids.
+The use of the terms “first responders” and “critical workers” is expanding.
+These expressions refer to warehouse workers, people fulfilling Amazon orders, grocery store cashiers, and delivery people.
+Perhaps they will become the new heroes?
+It would be good if those people were noticed and, better yet, paid more.
+It might give rise to a real middle class again—like after WWII when America expanded economically.
+Then, the population increased, and though that growth was probably not sustainable, people bought homes, traveled, and educated their kids.
+Now, that wealth is inhaled by corporations and the few who own them.

-If working-class people made more money, they would have enough to spend beyond their monthly expenses – imagine.
-Americans with savings.
+If working-class people made more money, they could spend beyond their monthly expenses – or even save – imagine that.

 Make America great again.